robowhiz/COC-Automation/README.md

-#This code only works for the older version of COC which is not usable anymore
-Sorry, i am not interested developing anymore

 # COC-Automation
-A python program that can play Clash Of Clans on its own

-# Disclaimer:
-This project is only for education purpose only
-I am not promoting any game automation programs
+**Note: This code is designed for an older version of Clash of Clans and is no longer functional.
+The project is not under active development.**

-I am not using this program to play the Clash Of Clans game
+A Python program designed to automate Clash of Clans gameplay.

-# Thing to do in the first boot of the program
+### **Disclaimer**

+This project is intended for educational purposes only.
+The creator does not endorse or promote the use of game automation programs and does not use this program for personal gameplay.

+---

+### **Initial Setup Requirements**

+For the program to function correctly, the following conditions must be met during the first boot:

+*   **Emulator:** You must have BlueStacks Android Emulator installed.
+Other emulators are not compatible.
+*   **Emulator Settings:**
--> For this program, you need to install BlueStack Android Emulator, not any other emulators and set the screev refreshing rate to 10 or 20 Hz.
+    *   Set the screen refresh rate to 10 or 20 Hz.
--> Set the Emulator resolution to 2560 × 1440
+    *   Set the resolution to 2560 × 1440.
--> Install Clash Of Clans and log in your id or create a new id -> The minimum required Town Hall is 5.
-If the TH is below 5 it won't work -> Complete the construction of spell factory and unlock wizards in the barracks -> In the Laboratory, at the first boot of this program, make sure the laboratory is free with all troops upgradable -> Make sure the army camp is full
+*   **Game Installation:** Install Clash of Clans and log in to your account or create a new one.
+*   **Town Hall Level:** A minimum Town Hall level of 5 is required.
+The program will not work with Town Hall levels below 5.
+*   **Buildings:**
+    *   The Spell Factory must be constructed.
+*   **Troops:**
+    *   Wizards must be unlocked in the Barracks.
--> The only allowed troop in army camp is Baloons and wizards
+    *   The only troops allowed in the army camp are Balloons and Wizards.
+    *   The army camp must be full.
+*   **Laboratory:**
+    *   The Laboratory must be free (no ongoing upgrades) at the first boot of the program.
+    *   All troops should be upgradable.

-Still many thing to do for the first boot and this program will work without any error when all the requirements are attained
+**Note:** This program will only work without errors when all the above requirements are met.

+---

+### **License**
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.